 For those looking to purchase a property with the intent of renting it out, check out our guide on how to become a buy-to-let landlord.

-Data from the ONS reveals that homeowners in the lowest 10% of earners across the UK will be hit hardest by mortgage interest rate rises.
-A survey taken in Q4 2021 highlights how the lowest-income decile already spends 24% of their gross household income on mortgage payments, a figure that may increase in 2023 due to the rise in interest rates.
+A survey taken in Q4 2021 highlights how the lowest-income decile already spends 24% of their gross household income on mortgage payments, a figure that is likely to have increased in 2023 due to the rise in interest rates.

 As household income increases, the percentage of total expenditure on mortgages generally drops, from 24% for the lowest income decile to 15% for the UK’s highest earners.